Shopian district

-Shopian district ([ʃoːpɪjɑ̃ː]), known as Shupyan ([ʃupʲjan]) in Kashmiri, is a hill district with its administrative division in Shopian town, located in the Indian union territory of Jammu and Kashmir, since it is situated on the historical road commonly known as Mughal Road, most of its area is occupied by forests.
+Shopian district ([ʃoːpɪjɑ̃ː]), known as Shupyan ([ʃupʲjan]) in Kashmiri, is an administrative district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+It is a hill district with its administrative headquarters in Shopian town.
+As it is situated on the historical road commonly known as Mughal Road, most of its area is occupied by forests.
 Shopian district comes under the Pir Panjal Range which makes it very cold in winter.
 After partition of India, it was a tehsil of Pulwama district.
 In March, 2007, the district status was granted by the Government of India.
 The economy of the district depends on agriculture, particularly apple growing.

 Shopian district is called "the apple bowl of Kashmir".